chordscollide/CDTracker/README.md

 Download the zip, extract it.
 Add CDTracker/obj/Debug/CDTracker.dll to ACT's plugins.
 If you notice a bug or a incorrect CD, let me know so I can fix it!

+Note: You will likely have to right click the the .dll and click "Unblock".